-The Orange County Partnership to End Homelessness is a coalition of housing and service providers, local government and the broader community working together to prevent and end homelessness in Orange County.
-For more information about the OCPEH and its initiatives please email the Homeless Programs Coordinator.
+The Orange County Partnership to End Homelessness (OCPEH) is a coalition of local government officials, service providers, and community members working together to prevent and end homelessness in Orange County.
+For more information about OCPEH please consult the Governance Charter or contact the Homeless Programs Coordinator.

 2016 Point-in-Time Count - Orange County homeless statistics and information for 2016.

 Orange County, NC, 2015 Continuum of Care Grant Project Application Rankings

 The Orange County CoC, NC-513, received a total of eleven project applications for the 2015 CoC grant funding cycle.
 The projects were reviewed by an Unbiased Review Committee using scorecards for new and renewal project applications.
 The results of the scoring and ranking are available here.

 The Partnership's 2013 Report to the Community highlights its achievements in increasing access to Housing, Employment and Services.